OscarWiq/Network-Tools/README.md

 - basic microservice, manipulates received string with toupper()/tolower() and sends it back to client.

 dns:
-- basic dns-lookup, resolve a hostname into ip-addresses
+- basic ip-lookup, resolve a hostname into ip-addresses
 - TODO: utility to send dns queries to a dns server and receive a dns response, then print dns-message etc.